Team2537/WPILIBTrainers/README.md

 ## Controlling the Motor

 To control the motor, we need to set the power of the motor.
-The power is a number between -1 and 1.
-A power of 1 is full speed forward, and a power of -1 is full speed backwards.
-A power of 0 is no movement.
+The main way that we do this is by giving it a percentage, in this case from -1 to 1.
+This essentially is the percentage of maximum voltage being sent to the motor.

 Controlling the motor is as simple as using the `.set()` method.